kananikhushi/Sweet-Shop-Management-System/README.md

     Writing and improving the code
     Making the design and layout look better
-    Creating test cases to check if everything works
+    Creating test cases to check if everything works "In this project, I have written all the routes and method logic directly inside app.py for simplicity and to keep everything in one place.
+However, in larger or more complex projects, it is a good practice to separate route definitions, logic, and configurations into different files or modules to improve readability, maintainability, and scalability."
 ## Run
 1. Clone or Download the Project git clone "project" from here